Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-integrations/lan-thunderbird.rst

 .. _lan-thunderbird:

 ==================================
-Trusting Embassy CA in Thunderbird
+Trusting Start9 CA in Thunderbird
 ==================================

 .. caution:: You will first need to complete :ref:`lan-os` for your device before continuing.
 Take special note of the Thunderbird-specific instructions there.